honehone12/token_object_X_token_object/README.md

 # tradable_token_objects
-module for trading token object with token object, written in move.
+prototype module for trading token object with token object, written in move.
 designed as a component of objects.

 list of components